Jason-Pallone/RSVP/README.md

 If you are interested in viewing this site live, visit jasonpallone-rsvp.com

-If you are interested in viewing my portfolio site go to: jasonpallone.com
+If you are interested in viewing my portfolio site, visit jasonpallone.com

 Thanks for checking out my code!